sabeelkhan23/sabeelkhan23/README.md

 * 👨‍💻 I work with Python, SQL and Visualization tools.

-* 🏦 I currrently work as a Data Quality Analyst at Conservis LLC
+* 🏦 I currently work as a Data Quality Analyst at Conservis LLC

 * 🏫 I'm currently a graduate student at Cleveland State University majoring in Master's in Computer Science.